CtrlK

 Reviews the quality of instructions and guidance provided to agents.
 Good implementation is clear, handles edge cases, and produces reliable results.

-The skill demonstrates excellent workflow design with a clear multi-stage iterative process and thorough validation checkpoints, but is severely undermined by extreme verbosity and repetition.
-The same style guidelines and visual requirements appear 3-4 times throughout the document.
-The bash scripts, while concrete, have interpolation issues that would prevent direct execution, and the entire document could be reduced to roughly 1/3 its size by extracting repeated content into referenced files and eliminating redundancy.
+The skill demonstrates excellent workflow design with a clear multi-stage iterative process, explicit validation checkpoints, and well-defined acceptance criteria.
+However, it is severely undermined by extreme verbosity — style guidelines and visual requirements are repeated 3-4 times across different sections, inflating the document to an unnecessary length.
+The bash scripts, while concrete, have interpolation issues that would prevent correct execution, and the entire document should be split across multiple files.

 Suggestions